A universal compression theory for lottery ticket hypothesis and neural scaling laws: Introduction

 The data efficiency of large AI models is often summarized by neural scaling laws (NSL), in which the error $L$ decays approximately as a power of the dataset size (holding other factors fixed):

-and empirical values of $\alpha$ for large language models typically lie between $0.1$ and $0.3$ \citep{kaplan2020scaling}.
+Empirical values of $\alpha$ for large language models typically lie between $0.1$ and $0.3$ \citep{kaplan2020scaling}.
 If we assume $\alpha=0.1$ and that current models already achieve human-like language capability, then attaining the same capability with only $10^8$ tokens would require a modestly larger exponent, roughly $\alpha \approx 0.15$.
 Hence, even a small increase in the scaling exponent could substantially reduce training cost by bringing models closer to human-level data efficiency.
 Yet we currently lack principled guidance on whether, and by how much, the neural scaling laws can be improved.

 In this work, we prove a universal result that, under suitable definitions of model width, enables sub-exponential compression (i.e., from $d$ objects to $\operatorname{polylog}(d)$) of essentially arbitrary neural networks and/or their training data, thereby opening the possibility of substantially improving a wide range of neural scaling laws.
-Our contributions are: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=16pt] \item Proof of a universal compression theorem, showing that almost any symmetric function of $d$ elements can be compressed to a function with $O(\operatorname{polylog}(d))$ elements losslessly (Section \ref{sec: theory}); \item Application to network compression, which leads to a proof of what we call the dynamical lottery ticket hypothesis (LTH), which states that a large network can be compressed such that its training dynamics is the same as the original (Section \ref{sec:LTH}); \item Application to compress datasets, which is a proof-of-concept showing that one can improve neural scaling laws significantly (Section \ref{sec:NSL}). \end{enumerate} Figure~\ref{fig:illustration} provides a schematic of the main idea.
+Our contributions are: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=16pt] \item Proof of a universal compression theorem, showing by construction that almost any smooth symmetric function of $d$ elements can be compressed to a function with $O(\operatorname{polylog}(d))$ elements losslessly (Section \ref{sec: theory}).
+Moreover, such a compression rate is optimal up to a constant factor. \item Application to network compression, which leads to a proof of what we call the dynamical lottery ticket hypothesis (LTH), which states that a large network can be compressed such that its training dynamics is the same as the original (Section \ref{sec:LTH}); \item Application to compress datasets, which is a proof-of-concept showing that one can improve neural scaling laws significantly (Section \ref{sec:NSL}). \end{enumerate} Figure~\ref{fig:illustration} provides a schematic of the main idea.
 All proofs appear in the Appendix; numerical experiments are presented alongside the related theoretical results.